-a.
-When performing a Material Management and Accounting System (MMAS) audit, the auditor will obtain an understanding of the contractor's compliance with DFARS 252.242-7004; determine if the contractor is compliant with the material management system criteria prescribed in DFARS 252.242-7004(d); and report both significant deficiencies and less severe significant deficiencies with DFARS criteria.
+- a.
+When performing a Material Management and Accounting System (MMAS) audit, the auditor will obtain an understanding of the contractor's compliance with DFARS 252.242-7004; determine if the contractor is compliant with the material management system criteria prescribed in DFARS 252.242-7004(d); and report both material weaknesses and system deficiencies with DFARS criteria. - b.

-b.
 While the nature and extent of audit effort depends upon contractor size, amount of Government business and audit risk (materiality and sensitivity), to be able to opine on compliance with DFARS 252.242-7004(d) criteria; all 10 system criteria must be examined.
+The auditor must plan an audit to obtain sufficient, appropriate evidence to opine on the contractor's compliance with DFARS 252.242-7004.